Jonas Forshell

 • Angular component version (.ts, .html, .css)

-• Technical handoff documentation and terminology guidance
+• Technical handover documentation and terminology guidance

 • Change log and quick-start documentation